 Foundation for the water tank with solar installation, Gondwe, 2022

-The water supply system in Gondwe is based on solar energy, which is cheaper and more sustainable than conventional energy.
-The solar plant is located directly next to the 130,000 litre water tank for which the foundation was laid in October 2022.
+When setting up the water supply in Gondwe, the focus was on solar energy, which is cheaper and more sustainable than conventional energy and also pumps water during power outages.
+The solar plant is located directly next to the 130,000 litre water tank.

 Start-up funding for a sustainable system

 WfW's start-up financing for the professional water supply in Gondwe aims to establish a long-term financing model under which the supply system is self-sustaining.
 To achieve this, we are working with inclusive financing models and integration into the professional urban water supply system.

 The aim is to enable all consumers in Gondwe to have access to household connections and to cover the running costs for basic water supply.
 This requires not only start-up financing for the construction measures of the supply network, but also a social payment model for the purchase of the household connection combined with subsidised water pricing.